PricelessToolkit/MailBoxGuard/README.md

 <img src="https://raw.githubusercontent.com/PricelessToolkit/MailBoxGuard/main/img/mailbox_guard.jpg"/>

+If you value the effort I've put into crafting this open-source project and would like to show your support, consider subscribing to my YouTube channel.
+Your subscription goes a long way in backing my work.

 # Long Range "LoRa" Universal MailBox Sensor

-!!!
-Files for self-assembling will be after July !!!
-### Can be Integrated into Smart Homes, Receive notifications via WhatsApp, or be used offline.
+### Can be Integrated into Home Assistant, receive notifications via WhatsApp, or be used offline.
 ### Use Cases
 - Mailbox Sensor - "Code examples are provided"
 - Motion Sensor